 In this text we hear of Athena initiating the mental connection of Telemakhos to his father’s identity.
-According to Nagy’s analysis, it then becomes the quest of Telemakhos in the rest of the Odyssey to strengthen that mental connection (H24H 9§16).
+According to Nagy’s analysis, at this point it becomes the quest of Telemakhos, in the rest of the Odyssey, to strengthen that mental connection (H24H 9§16).

 §2.
 The second point of departure is in Rhapsody 4 of the Odyssey:

 |220 She [= Helen] put a drug into the wine from which they drank. |221 It [= the drug] was against penthos [nē-penthes] and against anger [a-kholon].
 It made one forget all bad things. |222 Whoever swallowed it, once it was mixed with the wine into the mixing bowl, |223 could not shed a tear from his cheeks for that day, |224 even if his mother and father died |225 or if he had earlier lost a brother or his own dear son, |226 killed by bronze weapons—even if he saw it all happen with his own eyes.

 Odyssey 4.220–226 [= H24H Hour 9 Text J]